nylssoft/MynaAPIServer/README.md

 - Tetris

 Skat requires 3 or 4 players, Backgammon and Chess 2 players.
 Tetris is a single player game.
-Chess can be uses as a single player game if a chess engine is configured, e.g. Zappa or Stockfish.
+Chess can be used as a single player game if a chess engine is configured, e.g. Zappa or Stockfish.

 The following applications are provided:
 - Diary, a secure online diary